SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 hold majority of the members, with the number of members in higher ranks lessening until the top two ranks, equivalent to right hand men and leader should respectively have 2 and 1 member.

+ 5. (5)[Unconfirmed] Bribing Police -> Allow players to bribe police for either no police heat, or reduced heat (e.g. instead of receiving 2 stars for action A your recieve 1 star) for a temporary amount of time.
+This would be done with a hefty sum of ingame cash.

+ 6. (4)[Unconfirmed] Turf for triad -> A large turf for each triad, which has many features that will enchance the coop (potential free roam and pvp) experience.
+The warehouse in this turf should allow for limitless tradingbetween the gang.
+Other buildings in this turf may include a gang base, nightclub, coop activities etc. Not yet confirmed.

+ 7. (5)[Unconfirmed] Random members of your gang in world -> Whether seeing them relaxing at the park, praying at the temple, sitting on a street corner dealing drugs or tearing it up at a karaoke joint, this feature would help liven the world and immerse players in the gang world.
+If gang customization does get added (see below this post) this feature would be even better!
+No words from the dev team yet.

+ 8. (5)[Unconfirmed] Gang customization ->
+The ability to customize your gangs appearance would be huge for the TW world.
+With the help of the community an idea was forged.
+A nod to the Saints Row franchise, Slots would be given to each gang member type (grappler, striker etc) How many slots you have unlocked and customized will decide how many variants of your customized members would appear in game (a mmax of 4-6 slots per type recommended).
+A different clothing store for gang members would most likely need to be introduced.
+No words from development yet.

+ 9. (4)[Unconfirmed] Gang Abilities ->
+Taking hold of one of the features from the Sleeping Dog game, your character would be given abilities (car delivery in world, companion during free roam etc) either obtained via upgrade or through currency.
+A nice immersive feature that would really make players feel that their gang is alive and active.

 - *Social Interaction and Romances:*
 -